dylan-losey/conventions/README.md

 # To Write Up

  - Got closed form expression (kind of), not promising
- - Created 2-DoF environment with F and G
  - Tested with human that learns rotation with robot
  - Tested with human who works less as robot gets more accurate
  - Note: this is not learning with opponent awareness.
 Robot does not know anything about how human adapts.